Bio 2010 - Microbiology » Spring 2023 » Lecture Exam 3

 Which of the following best describes enzyme saturation?

-B. enzymes active site is occupied by substrate
+B. enzymes active site is occupied ATP

-C. enzymes active site is occupied ATP
+C. enzymes active site is not occupied by anything

 Question #13